turingschool/try-turing/popup-lite-brite/css/index.md

   <li>Optional: Tinker with the colors used throughout your app!</li>
   </ul>
   <p>Play around with these sizes until you are satisfied with your board. <em>This may be the time where you also decide to go back to the HTML file and add more dots!</em></p>
+  <p>You may notice that the layout of the dots in your dot container is responsive to the size of the window.
+This is because the dot container takes up as much space as it can horizontally, unless we tell it to do something different.
+If you want your dots to be in a fixed location, without considering the size of the window, set the width property on your dot container to be a fixed pixel value, like 500px. <strong>You may have to play around with the right number of dots, size of the dots, space around the dots, and width until you get it lined up perfectly.</strong></p>
 </div>

 ## CSS Summary